Do You Need a CPA to Be an Accountant? What You Should Know

 To become a CPA, one typically needs:

-- A degree in accounting or related field
+- A degree in accounting or a related field

 - To pass the Uniform CPA Examination